FAQs

 Kid/Teen group:

-The workshop for kids and teens provides a safe and comfortable space to connect with others who can really understand what it’s like to have ongoing pain.
-Together, they learn about pain science, how psychology can help recovery, and how to use mind-body skills to boost comfort.
-Kids also explore how to manage pain-related stress like isolation from friends, school problems, lack of sleep, missing out on activities, and how to cope with feeling anxious or sad.
-At the end of the workshop, kids develop their own Comfort Ability plan to guide their coping and long-term recovery.
+The workshop for kids and teens provides a safe and comfortable space to connect with others who can really understand what it’s like to have ongoing pain and functional symptoms.
+Together, they learn about neuroscience, learn about psychology tools to control the symptoms, and use mind-body skills to boost comfort.
+Kids also explore how to manage symptom-related stress like isolation from friends, school problems, lack of sleep, missing out on activities, and how to cope with feeling anxious or sad.
+At the end of the workshop, kids develop their own Comfort Ability® plan to guide their coping and long-term recovery.

-The parent and caregiver workshop focuses on parenting skills that help to boost a child’s comfort and well-being.
-Parents learn about pain science and about cognitive behavioral therapy (CBT).
-Parents also explore new ways to respond to their child’s pain, focus on how to improve day-to-day activities at home and school, and create a specific plan that will help to boost comfort for their child.
-Parents also have time to connect with other parents in supportive ways.
+The parent and caregiver workshop focuses on parenting skills that help to boost a child’s sense of comfort and well-being.
+Parents/caregivers learn about neuroscience and about cognitive behavioral therapy (CBT), as well.
+Parents and caregivers explore new ways to respond to their child’s symptoms, focus on how to improve day-to-day activities at home and school, and create a specific plan that will help to boost comfort for their child.
+Parents and caregivers also have time to connect with other parents in supportive ways.

-Workshops are designed for kids and teens ages 10-17 with chronic pain and their parents or caregivers.
-At least one parent or caregiver is required to attend, but in two parent families it is recommended that both parents attend.
+Workshops are designed for kids and teens ages 10-17 with recurring symptoms such as chronic pain, nausea, dizziness, fatigue, muscle weakness, and their parents or caregivers.
+At least one parent or caregiver is required to attend, but in two parent families it is recommended that both parents/caregivers attend.

 How many people attend the workshops?